UCB-MIDS/r_bridge/README.md

 # Your Contributions

 We would love your thoughts about what might be usefully put in this demo repo. **But even more** we would love your contributions!
 Issue a PR!
+You can put links to student resources for learning about github in the section below if you like, or wherever you think makes the most sense.

 # Main Task

 1. Create a document that has the form `year_semester_yourname.md`.
 2. Inside this document, write about a recent trip to the grocery store or market, and the thing that you bought you were the *most* excited about.

+# Student resources for learning about git and GitHub.